- How to perform an initial assessment of a business to buy

 Before you get started on purchasing an existing small business, it’s smart to get a few things in order first.
 This way, you avoid your offer falling through the cracks and losing a great opportunity.

 Many sellers pre-qualify their potential buyers before deciding on who to move forward with on the deal.
-Ensure you have the experience and/or knowledge to own the business you have your eyes on.
-You need a concrete plan for how you will handle business operations.
+As a buyer, you are responsible for conducting due diligence, negotiating terms, and making key decisions throughout the acquisition process.
+Ensure you have the experience, the right skill set, and/or knowledge to own the business you have your eyes on.
+Having a strong skill set is crucial for successfully operating the business and managing the transition.

 Besides choosing a business that fits your experience, knowledge, and passions best, you’ll need funding, legal and accounting help, and preparation for a long purchase—about 8 months.